CityofToronto/bdit_volumes/README.md

 The purpose of this project is to leverage existing count data to develop a model that can produce volume estimates at specific locations in the City of Toronto at specific times, and is sensitive to time-of-day, day-of-week and seasonality effects, as well as long-term trends.
 These estimates will facilitate the development of volume-weighted congestion performance metrics, as well as allow the Team to produce detailed volume profiles that can feed into congestion reporting tools and AADT summaries.

 ## 3. Project Tasks
 **1. Map Source Geometries to Toronto Centreline:** Link Artery Codes used in the City's FLOW database to the City's Centreline shapefile, with additional descriptive fields (e.g. directionality) as necessary.
+Detailed process can be found at [centreline_mapping.md](centreline_mapping.md).

-**2. Definition of Corridors:** Develop reproducible process for aggregating relevant centreline segments into corridors
+**2. Definition of Corridors:** Develop reproducible process for aggregating relevant centreline segments into corridors [corridors](corridors/).

 **3. Literature Review:** Explore methods employed in other jurisdictions for interpolating or extrapolating traffic volumes both spatially and temporally, with a specific focus on cases where sparse counts exist.
 Produce summary of methods that may have value for this project for further exploration.

-**4. Exploration of Methods:** Implement and compare methods deemed potentially feasible in *C.* to interpolating volumes on a subset of selected corridors.

-**5. Data Harmonization (if necessary):**
+**4. Exploratory Analysis:** Explore and summarize the availability and quality of volume data.
+Results are in jupyter notebook form in [exploratory_analysis](exploratory_analysis/).

+**5. Data Cleaning:** Detect and cleanup anomalies in the counts. [count_anomalies](count_anomalies/)

 **6. Model Development:**
+	**1. Spatial Interpolation (part 1):** Group centrelines that share the same volume (intercepted by non-roads or road class local and below) together. [spatial_interpolation](spatial_interpolation/)
+	**2. Clustering:** Cluster Time-of-Day profiles and fill in incomplete counts accordingly. [clustering](clustering/)
+	**3. Factoring and Reporting:** A function that accepts information about counts required (average daily volume, hourly profile, etc) and returns a volume, calling clustering, filling in, spatial interpolation, seasonality factors as necessary. [reporting](reporting/)

 **7. Model Validation:**

-**8. Tool Deployment:**
+**8. Tool Deployment:** (under development)
+	**1. Static AADT Map:** A static map that shows the annual average daily volume for all segments in Toronto.
+	**2. Interactive Map:** An interactive map that can display TOD profiles and average volume trends at different zoom levels.

 ## 4. Related Tasks
 1. Explore the availability and value of alternative sources of volume data.